S.Korea fines Google, Meta billions of won for privacy violations | Technology

 S.Korea fines Google, Meta billions of won for privacy violations

-South Korea levied millions of dollars in fines on Alphabet's Google and Meta Platforms for privacy law violations, authorities said on Wednesday, as Meta considers fighting the decision in court.
+We remain committed to engaging with the PIPC to protect the privacy of South Korean users."
 A Meta spokesperson said, "While we respect the commission's decision, we are confident that we work with our clients in a legally compliant way that meets the processes required by local regulations.

 - Country: